 Good options here include the Zman Streakz ( 3.75 Nuked Chicken Glow ), Jackall clone Fry 3.25, Berkley Drop shot bass minnow ( Pearl Blue )

 Bugs and crustaceans come in a vast variety of shapes, colours, and sizes and are growing in popularity.
 With realistic designs and through to brightly coloured designs with a lot of imagination.
 The reality is they all work.
 Just remember to mix up your retrieval techniques and rig them correctly by using an appropriate size jig head and putting them on straight to enhance the plastic action.
 You may also want to consider using a scent like s-Factor or Pro Cure for nonscented plastics to increase your chances.

-Savage Gear Mayfly, Strike Tiger Nymph, Savage Gear Manic Shrimp,
+Good options here include the Savage Gear Mayfly, Strike Tiger Nymph, Savage Gear Manic Shrimp,

 As you can see from the list above Redfin generally love bright colours.
 The colours I have always had success with include Red, Green, Pink, Yellow & Orange.
 They love anything that imitates a small Redfin or a natural baitfish.